shivanshguleria/shortCuts/README.md

 shortCuts uses Postgres DB for storing relational date and MongoDB for analytics, previously realtime DB was used to store analytics data, due to extra latency migration was done.

 Create a json file as **"cred.json"** at previous working directory with following schema to store connection strings.
-This file is refrencenced by get_cred.py submodule to get connection strings.
+This file is refrenced by get_cred.py submodule to get connection strings.

 ```json
 {